AKHIL-149/RNA/README.md

 ### Running Predictions

-The main submission notebook is `akhil.ipynb`, which contains the complete pipeline with all improvements.
+The main submission notebook is `rna_structure_prediction_methodology_akhil.ipynb`, which contains the complete pipeline with all improvements.
 You can run it locally or upload it to Kaggle.

 For Kaggle:
-1. Upload `akhil.ipynb` to Kaggle
+1. Upload `rna_structure_prediction_methodology_akhil.ipynb` to Kaggle
 2. Attach your `rna-predictions` dataset
 3. Set Internet to OFF, Accelerator to None
 4. Click "Run All"